Children in Armed Conflict – stories of trauma and rehabilitation

 Bashir was in the ICC for 7 months, where he also received eye surgery for one of the wounds he had sustained during his time as a fighter.
-Although he is still tight-lipped about his experience, his aunt thinks the program changed his life for the better.
+Although he is still tight-lipped about his experience in combat, his aunt thinks the program changed his life for the better.

 “Until now he doesn’t want to say what he did, he is normal and happy now, and he doesn’t cut conversations short,” Khadra says.
 “He understands the value of education.
 This is a good program, otherwise these children would be troublemakers.”

 Khadra says the only way to guarantee his future is for him to continue with his education.